 Samoa entered into a Territory agreement, which assigned up to 1,000 mt of bigeye tuna, catches by American Samoa longline vessels fishing in the South Pacific and North Pacific, combined with the 1,000 mt of bigeye tuna assigned under an agreement, could get close to a 2,000-mt limit for bigeye tuna (see Table 12; 1,505 mt of bigeye tuna was reported for American Samoa in 2012).
-If this occurred, and the fishery was prohibited from retaining or landing bigeye tuna after reaching its 2,000-mt limit, minor to moderately adverse impacts to fishery participants could control the amount of catch transferred up to 1,000 mt, thereby reducing any impacts to local fishery participants.
+If this occurred, and the fishery was prohibited from retaining or landing bigeye tuna after reaching its 2,000-mt limit, minor to moderately adverse impacts to fishery participants could result.
+However, any government that makes agreements with FEP-permitted vessels could control the amount of catch transferred up to 1,000 mt, thereby reducing any impacts to local fishery participants.
 In addition, the Council would be reviewing and recommending annual limits as well as reviewing arrangements and could make adjustments with respect to avoiding unwanted impacts to fishery participants.

 Amendment 7 requires that Specified Fishing Agreements direct funds to the Western Pacific Sustainable Fisheries Fund to support fisheries development projects identified in a Territory's MCP, or that vessels operating under such agreements much land in the Territory.
 Pursuant to MSA section 204(e), the Council, in close coordination with a particular Territory, uses the Sustainable Fisheries Fund to implement projects identified in a Territory's MCP.
 Under Alternatives 2 and 3, fishing communities in Territories would benefit indirectly through fishery improvement projects funded from Territory arrangements.
-Benefits are expected to vary per fisheries development projects implemented.
+Benefits are expected to vary per fisheries development project from minor to moderate in magnitude of impact, depending on the fishery improvement projects implemented.
 These projects are likely to involve improvements to or construction of infrastructure and facilities, upgrades to existing vessels, and vessel capacity, and the development of fishermen training programs.